JuliaHCI/ADI.jl/docs/src/introduction.md

 This will serve as a brief primer to high-contrast imaging (HCI) to illustrate the concepts and themes prevalent within this package.
 This is not meant to be an exhaustive lecture note on the topic, but more of a gentle introduction.

-If you are comfortable with HCI topics, consider skipping to the [Getting Started](@ref gettingstarted) section to get introduced to *ADI.jl*, browse the Examples to see sample workflows, or browse through the API to start exploring the capabilities of *ADI.jl*.
+If you are comfortable with HCI topics, consider skipping to the [Getting Started](@ref gettingstarted) section to get introduced to ADI.jl, browse the Examples to see sample workflows, or browse through the API to start exploring the capabilities of ADI.jl.

 ## What is HCI